Fish Monitoring in the Wadden Sea

 Eight well-established and proven monitoring programmes of the three countries were selected as candidates for TMAP fish monitoring.

-Candidate monitoring programmes selected for Trilateral Monitoring and Assessment Programme (TMAP) fish monitoring.
+Table: Candidate monitoring programmes selected for Trilateral Monitoring and Assessment Programme (TMAP) fish monitoring.
 Data from Alfred Wegener Institute for Polar and Marine Research are protected by a temporary moratorium and therefore comparability discussions are pending.
-A Lower Saxon stow net fishery 2005 – 2017 is not an ongoing monitoring programme, but the data set is valuable as a baseline (Source: EG-Swimway, in press).
+A Lower Saxon stow net fishery 2005 – 2017 is not an ongoing monitoring programme, but the data set is valuable as a baseline (Source: EG-Swimway, 2022).

 Country Fish monitoring programme Gear Period